 Five Boroughs Music Festival’s mission is to enrich communities and cultivate new audiences by bringing world-class, affordable chamber music to all corners of New York City.
 We collaborate with local cultural institutions to present up-and-coming artists alongside the genre’s most distinguished performers.
 We challenge the standard definition of ‘chamber music’ by presenting a broad range of musical styles, from early music to contemporary works, world music and other non-classical forms.

 Since 2007, 5BMF has presented over 50 traditional and contemporary chamber music programs in more than ten complete cycles around NYC.
-Described as “imaginative” by The New York Times, “enterprising” by The New Yorker, and “vital” by WQXR’s Operavore blog, 5BMF’s commitment to musical outreach and diverse programming has attracted positive attention from the NYC arts community from our earliest days.
+Described as “imaginative” by The New York Times, “enterprising” by The New Yorker, and “vital” by WQXR’s Operavore blog, 5BMF’s commitment to musical outreach and engaging programming has distinguished us as a standout presence in the NYC arts community from our earliest days.

-5BMF’s artist roster of nearly 250 individual performers and ensembles is comprised of diverse, talented emerging artists and distinguished musicians alike, representing an incredibly diverse range of musical genres and styles.
+5BMF’s artist roster of nearly 250 individual performers and ensembles is comprised of talented emerging artists and distinguished musicians alike, representing an incredibly diverse range of musical genres and styles.
 Our venues are just as eclectic, and have included performing arts spaces, cultural centers, and historic NYC landmarks such as Federal Hall, the University Church at Fordham University, Flushing Town Hall, King Manor Museum, Brooklyn Conservatory of Music and the Snug Harbor Cultural Center, to name merely a few.